 |year||No. of court orders|

-The data of the jabber-server is backuped hourly to a remote location.
-The data is GPG-encrypted before it is send over the wire, therefore, only Robert, Mati and David can decrypt the backups, even if the backup-server is compromised.
+The data of the jabber-server is backed up hourly to a remote location.
+The data is encrypted using GPG before it is sent over the wire, therefore, only Robert, Mati and David can decrypt the backups, even if the backup-server is compromised.
 The hourly backups are stored for 3 days, daily backups are kept for an additional 4 days.

 Please contact us, if you have any further questions.